The Bilateral Brain as Coupled Modons

 4. Contemplative-practice and bilateral-stimulation interventions improve substrate-coupling biomarkers beyond attention-and-emotion-regulation accounts.
 Open-monitoring meditation, EMDR, somatic-experiencing, and other practices that explicitly engage bilateral coupling should improve cross-hemispheric coherence, callosal integrity (in longer-term practice studies), and dominant-submissive cycling biomarkers beyond what attention-control and emotion-regulation models predict, with effect sizes scaling with practice-time and skill measures.
 Existing meditation-neuroscience and trauma-treatment-imaging literature (Davidson laboratory, Lutz, Lanius, Brewer) provides the test; the framework predicts substrate-coupling-improvement effects distinct from unimodal training effects.

-The picture is falsified if (a) flow-state cross-hemispheric coherence increases are broadband without substrate-rung clustering, (b) callosal transit-time distributions vary smoothly without preferred-ms-rung clustering, (c) psychological-disorder severity reduces entirely to unimodal-region predictors without bilateral-coupling-imbalance contributions, or (d) bilateral-engagement-therapy effects reduce entirely to attention-control and emotion-regulation effects without substrate-coupling-biomarker improvements.
-It is supported, even partially, if any of the four ordering predictions hold against existing flow-state-EEG, callosal-TMS, neuropsychiatric-imaging, or contemplative-and-trauma-treatment-imaging data.
+The picture is falsified if (a) flow-state cross-hemispheric coherence increases are broadband without substrate-rung clustering, (b) callosal transit-time distributions vary smoothly without preferred-ms-rung clustering, (c) psychological-disorder severity reduces entirely to unimodal-region predictors without bilateral-coupling-imbalance contributions, (d) bilateral-engagement-therapy effects reduce entirely to attention-control and emotion-regulation effects without substrate-coupling-biomarker improvements, or (e) the inter-hemispheric intrinsic-frequency detuning ratio scatters with no \varphi-gap clustering, flow shows no migration toward integer lock, and disorder asymmetry biomarkers fail to sort onto the directional pole-pathology axis.
+It is supported, even partially, if any of the five ordering predictions hold against existing flow-state-EEG, callosal-TMS, neuropsychiatric-imaging, contemplative-and-trauma-treatment-imaging, or hemisphere-resolved-resting-spectral data.

 Putting the Section in Context

 The bilateral cerebral cortex is the substrate’s preferred organ-scale architecture as two coupled near-mirror modons.
 The corpus callosum’s \sim 200 million crossing axons, together with the anterior, posterior, and hippocampal commissures and the paired thalamic relays, constitute the inter-modon substrate-coupling channel — structurally parallel to the LINC complex, MAM contact sites, gap junctions, plasmodesmata, dendrodendritic reciprocal synapses, and mycorrhizal hyphal junctions developed across the framework at smaller scales, now lifted to the organ-modon rung with chemistry-side coupling-bandwidth scaled to the modon size it joins.
 Hemispheric specialisation — left for narrow-focused-sequential attention, right for broad-vigilant-contextual attention — is the substrate’s preferred differential coherence-cell tiling across the two coupled modons, with the Yakovlevian torque, planum temporale asymmetry, and Geschwind-Galaburda findings as the chemistry-side cytoarchitectonic observables of the substrate’s slight modon-detuning that supports the family of dynamical regimes the bilateral architecture enables.
 Dominant-submissive cycling between the two modons is the substrate’s coherence-leader exchange across task demands; McGilchrist’s Master and Emissary reads in the framework’s vocabulary as the substrate’s natural division of labour with the right modon’s integrating ground state and the left modon’s manipulating focused state alternating across the substrate-coherent state-cycle.
 Flow is the bilateral co-coherence regime in which both modons run in-phase at substrate-preferred rungs, the coherence-mismatch cycle settles to near-zero error at both hemispheres simultaneously, and the subjective effortless-action and loss-of-self-consciousness signatures appear.
-Psychological disorders are substrate-coupling-imbalance signatures — depression as right-locked leader-cycle, schizophrenia as disturbed inter-modon coupling, autism as intra-modon-stronger-than-inter-modon coupling regime, alexithymia as right-to-left transfer deficit, PTSD as right-locked trauma-arousal with disrupted left integration — each reading the chemistry-side neuropsychiatric findings through the substrate-physics framework that ties them to a common dynamical architecture.
+The bilateral pair is, in the ladder’s reading, the substrate’s both-poles architecture at the organ scale — the anti-lock \varphi-detuning at rest that holds the two modons distinct, the lock-pole co-coherence in flow, and the dominant-submissive slide between them as the substrate-preferred state — the by-architecture member of the same both-poles family as the cortex (by state), the prediction engine (by operation), and the eye (by subsystem).
+Psychological disorders are substrate-coupling-imbalance signatures sorted onto that axis as pole-pathology — depression as right-locked leader-cycle, schizophrenia as disturbed inter-modon coupling, autism as intra-modon-stronger-than-inter-modon coupling regime, alexithymia as right-to-left transfer deficit, PTSD as right-locked trauma-arousal with disrupted left integration — each reading the chemistry-side neuropsychiatric findings through the substrate-physics framework that ties them to a common dynamical architecture.

 The brain-as-prediction-engine chapter developed the cortex’s organ-scale computational architecture; this chapter has developed the bilateral organisation that the brain’s left-right structure encodes.
 The substrate framework’s reading of mind is neither dualistic nor eliminative.
 The chemistry-side neuropsychiatry and neuroanatomy literature reads the bilateral findings correctly at the algorithmic and clinical level; the framework adds the substrate-physics layer that explains why the bilateral architecture is the substrate’s preferred organ-scale solution, why the inter-modon coupling sits on the same architectural list as every smaller-scale modon-coupling interface the framework has developed, and why the dynamical regimes the bilateral architecture supports — dominant-submissive cycling, in-phase flow co-coherence, dephased disorder — are the substrate’s preferred state-family at the organ-modon scale.
 Sperry, Gazzaniga, Geschwind, Galaburda, Davidson, and McGilchrist describe what the bilateral brain does; the framework reads what its bilateral architecture is — two coupled substrate modons whose substrate-coherent coupling dynamics constitute the dynamical ground of the human mind.

 What this chapter adds to the framework is the reading that mind is not produced by either hemisphere alone, nor by the simple sum of the two, but by the substrate-coherent dynamics of the inter-modon coupling between them — and that the wide range of human cognitive-emotional regimes from focused work to creative flow to depressive rumination to traumatic dissociation are not separate categories but points on the bilateral-coupling state-space that the substrate’s two-coupled-modon architecture naturally supports.
+In the section’s running terms, those regimes are the ways two coupled half-vectors can be held: flow is the pair ringing one vector in step, rest is the pair held apart at \varphi so the vector keeps its full reach, and the disorders are that balance stuck at a pole or collapsed off the gap.
 The yin-yang intuition that recurs in contemplative traditions across cultures reads here as the trained-attention readout of this bilateral substrate-coherent dynamical structure already physically present in the brain modon’s organ-scale state — the substrate’s two-coupled-modon architecture made phenomenologically accessible through extended attention to the alternating coherence-leader cycle’s moment-to-moment expression.
 Mind, in the framework’s reading, is what the substrate’s two coupled brain modons co-produce when they hold each other in dynamical balance.